Visiting a Basque cider house and having a true Basque cider house experience is a must-do for curious food lovers.

 Tortilla de bacalao (An omelet made with salted cod)

-Some also serve a course of cod with peppers, but Martitxonea didn’t.
+Some Basque cider houses also serve a course of codfish with peppers, but Martitxonea didn’t.
 They did, however, have six different ciders on tap inside the cider house, and one or two in the factory space outside!
 And we got to try them all…

 First of all, cider houses are seasonal.
 Opening anywhere from mid-January (the 19th of January is the official date) to late February, most cider houses then close at the beginning of May.
 During this period, people come from near and far to taste the year’s cider, and restaurants all throughout Spain place big orders when they find one that they like.